bazbt3/bazbt3.github.io/thememonday.md

 permalink: /thememonday/
 ---

-I took over #ThemeMonday from @berklee and ran it for a while, at least until my life got in the way.
-App.net was scheduled to close down on March 14 2017,  so the links below will cease to work, but the memories of the people I interacted with will stay with me forever.
+I took over App.net's #ThemeMonday from @berklee and ran it for a while, at least until my life got in the way.
+App.net closed down on March 16 2017 so most links below will cease to work, but the memories of the people I interacted with will stay with me forever.

 ---

 ### What?

-[\#ThemeMonday](https://alpha.app.net/hashtags/thememonday) (live hashtag) on App.net had a simple premise; a group of like-minded people changed their avatars on or around the second Monday of every month, to a theme chosen by them after shortlisting and then a vote.
+[**\#ThemeMonday**](https://noodle.s3rv.com/#/#/tagged/ThemeMonday) (live *pnut.io* hashtag) has a simple premise; a group of like-minded people change their avatars on or around the second Monday of every month, to a theme chosen by them after shortlisting and then a vote.

 ### Tentative timeline, rule:
 (Starting a week prior.)